 Overall, if you make a honey and want to claim that it or its

-ingredients are organic, your final honey probably needs to be
+ingredients are certified organic, your final honey would need to be

 certified.
 If you are not certified, you must not make any organic

-claim on the principal display panel or use the USDA organic seal
+claim (under NOP) on the principal display panel or use the USDA organic seal

 anywhere on the package*.
 The beekeeper may only, on the information panel,